-England after the Norman Conquest of 1066.
+Marsell is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 It is a name for a blacksmith or a person who tended horses deriving its origin from the Old English word marshal, which meant blacksmith.
 In medieval England, blacksmiths were extremely important because they were employed by the nobility to look after the horses.
-CITATION[CLOSE]

 Early Origins of the Marsell family

-England including Cambridgeshire, Somerset and Oxfordshire where William le Marechal, Gunnilda le Marescall and Robert Marescallus were all recorded respectively in the Hundredorum Rolls of 1273.
+The surname Marsell was first found in various counties in England including Cambridgeshire, Somerset and Oxfordshire where William le Marechal, Gunnilda le Marescall and Robert Marescallus were all recorded respectively in the Hundredorum Rolls of 1273.
 Later, the Yorkshire Poll Tax Rolls of 1379 lists Willelmus de Scheplay, marciall, and Johannes Mareschall.
-CITATION[CLOSE]

 Early History of the Marsell family

 This web page shows only a small excerpt of our Marsell research.
 Another 103 words (7 lines of text) covering the years 1084, 1170, 1235, 1540, 1535, 1594, 1655, 1621, 1685, 1672, 1685, 1628, 1680, 1637, 1698 and are included under the topic Early Marsell History in all our PDF Extended History products and printed products wherever possible.